The top 10 transferable skills for your CV

 Interpersonal skills

 Testifying to your own interpersonal skills, like empathy, informs the hiring manager that you’re a caring, considerate, and cooperative person.
-Having an open mind means you’ll have the people skills needed to understand others and, importantly, predict responses.
-Many service jobs involve deescalating conflict and calming complaining customers.
-You’ll undoubtedly impress your potential future employer if you can recount a scenario where you expertly dealt with a difficult situation by exercising empathy and quickly intuiting a solution.
+Having an open mind means you’ll have the people skills needed to understand others.
+These skills also lend themselves to de-escalating conflict and calming all parties involved, for example customers that are complaining.
+You’ll undoubtedly impress your potential future employer if you can recount a scenario where you expertly dealt with a difficult situation by exercising empathy and quickly coming up with a solution.

 Resilience

 A strong-willed, positive attitude is everything in the workplace.
 Illustrating that you can remain motivated and recover from setbacks means you are a resourceful member of the team.
-You can perform resilience in your CV writing by explaining how you’ve overcome a challenge.
-Narrating how you navigated independent study or taking on jobs you didn’t expect will help prove your maturity and reliability which makes you a resilient worker.
+You can demonstrate resilience in your CV by explaining how you’ve overcome a challenge.
+Narrating how you navigated independent study or taking on jobs you didn’t expect will help support your resilience and reliability.